Leaxlang/finalproject/idea-collection.md

 Prelogue:

 Bob is bored of his corporate life, so he buys a house in the country.
 He walks through the door and immeditaly knows its haunted.
 In his moment of realization, the ghosts trapped him in his bathroom.
-They make a deal with him: If he's smart enough to beat their riddles, they'll let him go.
+They make a deal with him: If he's smart enough to beat their games, they'll let him go.

 Game Begins: